-The Notes will be dated June 30, 2016 and will mature on June 30, 2017 without the option of prior redemption.
-The Notes will bear interest payable at maturity at the rate(s) determined upon their sale in accordance with the Notice of Sale dated June 15, 2016.
-The Notes will be issued by means of a book-entry-transfer system, evidencing ownership of the Notes in principal amounts of \$1,000 or integral multiples thereof, with transfers of ownership effected on the records of The Depository Trust Company (DTC) and its participants pursuant to the rules and procedures adopted by DTC.
-(See "Book-Entry-Transfer System" herein.)
+The Notes will be dated June 22, 2018 and will be payable by U.S. Bank National Association, Boston, Massachusetts, or its successor, as Paying Agent, on June 21, 2019.
+The Notes will bear interest payable at maturity, calculated on a 30 day-month/360 day-year basis (359/360), at the rate determined upon their sale in accordance with the Notice of Sale dated May 31, 2018.
+The Notes will be issued by means of a book-entry system evidencing ownership of the Notes in principal amounts of \$1,000, or integral multiples thereof, with transfers of ownership effected on the records of The Depository Trust Company (DTC) and its participants pursuant to the rules and procedures adopted by DTC, unless the delivery of a fully registered note certificate is requested by the winning bidder and the issuance of such certificate is approved by the City.
+See "Book-Entry Transfer System" herein.